s0md3v/zetanize/README.md

 forms = zetanize(html)
 ```

 Well that's it!
-Just feed zetanize a HTML document and it will give you a dict of actional form data.<br>
+Just feed zetanize a HTML document and it will give you a dict of actionable form data.<br>
 Let's parse https://google.com for getting familiar:
 ```python
 from requests import get